Microfinance: Standards and principles

 Microfinance is considered a tool for socio-economic development, and can be clearly distinguished from charity.
 Families who are destitute, or so poor they are unlikely to be able to generate the cash flow required to repay a loan, should be recipients of charity.
 Others are best served by financial institutions.

-Scale of microfinance operations
+Scale of operations

-Yakub Opeyemi have impact on Microfinance Bank.

 No systematic effort to map the distribution of microfinance has yet been undertaken.
 A benchmark was established by an analysis of 'alternative financial institutions' in the developing world in 2004.
 The authors counted approximately 665 million client accounts at over 3,000 institutions that are serving people who are poorer than those served by the commercial banks.
 Of these accounts, 120 million were with institutions normally understood to practice microfinance.
 Reflecting the diverse historical roots of the movement, however, they also included postal savings banks (318 million accounts), state agricultural and development banks (172 million accounts), financial cooperatives and credit unions (35 million accounts) and specialized rural banks (19 million accounts).